BurdaForward/composable-rules/README.md

   // if the matcher returns true, run the action getting facts and the previous rule's
   // value.
 Return a new value which will be passed on to the next rule.
   action: (facts, url) => {
-    return { value: 'something new' } // return new url object }
+    return { value: 'something new' } // return new data }
 }
 ```

-**What are facts?** Are is data needed by your rules. `facts` stay the same throughout
+**What are facts?** Are data needed by your rules. `facts` stay the same throughout
 the entire evaluation of the rules.
 Examples: Config data, the current date or
 data fetched from an API.